blackstork-io/fabric/docs/plugins/builtin/data-sources/csv.md

 {{< plugin-resource-header "blackstork/builtin" "builtin" "v0.4.1" "csv" "data source" >}}

 ## Description
-Loads CSV files with the names that match a provided "glob" pattern or a single file from a provided path.
+Loads CSV files with the names that match a provided `glob`pattern or a single file from a provided path.

-Either "glob" or "path" attribute must be set.
+Either `glob`or `path`attribute must be set.

-When "path" attribute is specified, the data source returns only the content of a file.
+When `path`attribute is specified, the data source returns only the content of a file.
-When "glob" attribute is specified, the data source returns a list of dicts that contain the content of a file and file's metadata.
+When `glob`attribute is specified, the data source returns a list of dicts that contain the content of a file and file's metadata.

 Note: the data source assumes that CSV file has a header and turns each line into a map with column titles as keys.